Skip to main content

 Hyperphantasia Test

 Hyperphantasia is the upper end of the imagery spectrum.
-This test uses the VST-16 (methodology modeled on the VVIQ, Marks 1973) and shows you whether your mental images are vivid enough to qualify as hyperphantasia (score above 70 out of 80).
+This test uses the VST-16 (methodology modeled on the VVIQ, Marks 1973) and shows you whether your mental images are vivid enough to qualify as hyperphantasia (score of 75 or above out of 80).

 Why Choose Our Tests?

-Self-tests following aphantasia research methodology (Marks 1973; Andrade et al. 2014) — peer-reviewed methodology, original items.
+Developed based on the research literature (Marks 1973; Andrade et al. 2014) — original items, not independently validated.

 Completely anonymous – no registration required.
 Your privacy matters to us.